volodymyrhudyma/blog/content/blog/a-complete-guide-to-server-sent-events-in-javascript.md

 ## Putting it Together

-To see our example in action, start the client (your start script may be different):
+To see our example in action, start the client (your start script may look different):

 `yarn start`